-The 18th Century
+Edinburgh in the 18th Century

-Although this name lingers on today the smell does not, thanks to the rejuvenation of the city by 18th century town councillors who intended for Edinburgh to replicate the grandeur of London.
+Although this name lingers on today thankfully the smell doesn’t, thanks to the rejuvenation of the city by 18th-century town councillors who intended for Edinburgh to replicate the grandeur of London.

-However, the force that was to shape Edinburgh into the city that it is today derives from the Jacobite uprisings of 1745, when the Highland Army led by Prince Charles Edward Stuart occupied the city before heading south into England in an attempt by the ‘Bonnie Prince’ to claim his right to the throne.
+But the force that was to really shape Edinburgh into the city that it is today derives from the Jacobite uprisings of 1745 when the Highland Army led by Prince Charles Edward Stuart occupied the city before heading south into England in an attempt by the ‘Bonnie Prince’ to claim his right to the throne.

 Culloden and the Jacobite downfall

-The conflict was the final confrontation between the Jacobite forces of Stuart and the loyalist troops under the command of the Duke of Cumbernauld, and it sealed the demise of the House of Stuart in their attempt to overthrow the ruling House of Hanover.
+The conflict was the final confrontation between the Jacobite forces of Stuart and the loyalist troops under the command of the Duke of Cumbernauld and it sealed the demise of the House of Stuart in their attempt to overthrow the ruling House of Hanover.

-Because many of the Jacobite forces were Highlanders the British government repercussions after Culloden led to the end of the Scottish clan system, when highland traditions including the wearing of clan tartan was outlawed.
+Because many of the Jacobite forces were Highlanders the British government repercussions after Culloden led to the end of the Scottish clan system when highland traditions including the wearing of clan tartan were outlawed.
 It was to be many decades before the wearing of clan tartan in Scotland became popular again.

 A new beginning for Edinburgh

-During these years the city was beleaguered by health issues which were driving merchants away, and the infrastructure of the roads did little to help commerce between Edinburgh and the rest of the British Kingdom.
+During these years the city was plagued by health issues which were driving merchants away, and the infrastructure of the roads did little to help commerce between Edinburgh and the rest of the United Kingdom.